 • You’ll find a great list of activities and events in Calgary on Visit Calgary.

 • In Edmonton this Thanksgiving?
 You’ll find a ton of fun here.

-Thanksgiving this year will no doubt have special meaning for many.
-Whether it’s a first hug after months apart or a bigger group gathering than what’s been permitted until now, enjoy every colourful, brilliant, happy, decadent moment of it and remember to count every one of your blessings.
+We hope you enjoy every colourful, brilliant, happy, decadent moment of it and remember to count every one of your blessings.

 Have other Thanksgiving traditions not mentioned here?
 We’d love for you to share them with us!